-An external party is engaged after every three years to facilitate the Board evaluation process and to provide the Board with an independent perspective of the Board's performance, including benchmarking against peer boards and industry best practices.
-In accordance with internal policy, the 2019 Board evaluation was conducted internally.
+An external party is engaged after every three years of internal evaluation to facilitate the evaluation of the Board as a whole and provide the Board with an independent perspective of the Board's performance, including benchmarking against peer boards and industry best practices.
+In 2022, the Nominating Committee engaged Aon Solutions Singapore Pte.
+Ltd. (Aon) for the evaluation.
+Aon and its consultants are independent and not related to the Bank or its subsidiaries or any of their directors.

 The Directors participate in the evaluation.
-Each Director evaluates the performance of the Board and Board Committees whilst the Chairman and Nominating Committee Chairman evaluate the performance of each Director and meet to discuss the matter.
-The assessments are made against pre-established criteria which are derived from the Board's charter and responsibilities.
+Each Director evaluates the performance of the Board and Board Committees as well as the Board Chairman, whilst the Chairman and Nominating Committee Chairman evaluate the performance of each Director and meet to discuss the matter.
+The assessments are made against pre-established criteria which include composition, information management, board processes, representation of shareholders and ESG matters, performance management, human capital management, director development, internal controls and risk management and effectiveness of Board Committees.
 The results of the evaluation are used constructively to discuss improvements to the Board and ensure that each Director remains qualified for office.
 The Chairman and/or Nominating Committee Chairman acts on the results of the evaluation, and if appropriate, proposes new Directors or seeks the resignation or retirement of Directors, in consultation with the Nominating Committee.

-Remuneration Matters Principle 6: Procedures for Developing Remuneration Policies
+Remuneration Matters Principle 6: Procedures for

+Developing Remuneration Policies

 The objective of the Bank's remuneration policy is to attract, motivate, reward and retain talented and competent staff globally.
-The Board ensures that remuneration policies are in line with the strategic objectives and corporate values of the Bank, and do not give rise to conflicts between the objectives of the Bank and the interests of individual Directors or key executives.
+The Board ensures that remuneration policies are in line with the strategic objectives as well as code of conduct and ethics of the Bank, and do not give rise to conflicts between the objectives of the Bank and the interests of employees.
 The Remuneration Committee is tasked to review and recommend to the Board the general remuneration framework as well as the specific remuneration for each Director and for each key executive.

-The composition and summary terms of reference of the Remuneration

-Committee are provided on page 86.
+The composition and summary terms of reference of the Remuneration Committee are provided on page 46.
 No member of the Remuneration Committee is involved in the deliberations regarding any remuneration, compensation, options or any form of benefits to be granted to himself or herself.

 In its review of the Bank's remuneration practices, the Remuneration Committee can seek expert advice, if necessary.
-In 2019, the Remuneration Committee engaged Willis Towers Watson to provide independent advice on the remuneration framework to ensure greater alignment of pay policies and practices with market and regulatory standards.
-The Bank also used salary surveys conducted by external compensation consultants, McLagan (a business unit of Aon Hewitt), Mercer and Willis Towers Watson for the purpose of benchmarking employee salaries in Singapore and overseas.
-McLagan, Mercer and Willis Towers Watson and their consultants are independent and are not related to the Bank or its subsidiaries or any of their directors.
-The Bank's compensation practices are also reviewed annually by McLagan against the Financial Stability Forum's principles and implementation standards for Sound Compensation Practices for significant financial institutions.
+The Bank used salary surveys conducted by external compensation consultants, Aon, Mercer and Willis Towers Watson for the purpose of benchmarking employee salaries in Singapore and overseas.
+Aon, Mercer and Willis Towers Watson and their consultants are independent and are not related to the Bank or its subsidiaries or any of their directors.
+The Bank's compensation practices are also reviewed annually by Aon against local regulations as well as the Financial Stability Forum's principles and implementation standards for Sound Compensation Practices for significant financial institutions.